 In order to reduce the spread of the coronavirus and COVID-19, Kristianstad University is constantly monitoring the situation.
 We are following the authorities' recommendations and continually adjusting our activities accordingly.
 Changes can be made at short notice.
 Stay up to date on information from your teachers in the learning platform Canvas, the course schedule and in the Student portal.

-Tuition on Campus
+Tuition on Campus or online?

 Your course schedule tells which elements are carried out on campus or digitally.
 As a student, you need to keep a close eye on your schedule as it may be changed.